valkolovos/language-learning/README.md

 ---

 **Ready to contribute?** Start by running `just setup` and exploring the codebase.
 Pick an issue labeled "good first issue" or suggest a new feature that aligns with the project's learning science approach.
+# Pre-commit hooks are now configured to run just quality before each commit